bma62/AirlineBookingDB/assignment4/README.md

 5 alternatives for the user:

-- Sign up a new account —alternative 1 (DONE)
+- Sign up a new account —alternative 1 (DONE).
   -(log in to check)                   (DONE)
 - View booking => show empty records
 - Search for a destination, arrival city, date  —alternative 2